wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.2 =
+New feature of Batch Updating entire search result at single click, compatibility with latest version of WooCommerce (v2.2 or greater) and some important fixes.
+Recommended upgrade.

 = 3.9.1 =
 New feature of Simple & Advanced Search Switch for Products Dashboard, compatibility with latest version of WooCommerce and some important fixes.
 Recommended upgrade.